The CU 401(a) Plan is a defined contribution plan.

-- The salary limit for 2019 is $280,000, meaning contributions aren't made on salary higher than $280,000, (with the exception of a grandfather clause for employees who participated in the Plan on or before July 1, 1996, and have had no break in service. (*The salary limit for those employees is $405,000.)
+- The salary limit for 2019 is $280,000, meaning contributions aren't made on salary higher than $280,000, (with the exception of a grandfather clause for employees who participated in the Plan on or before July 1, 1996, and have had no break in service.
+The salary limit for those employees is $415,000).

 - If you are a new CU employee and participated in a 401(a) plan at your previous employer this year, the $57,000 contribution limit and $285,000 salary limit start over when joining CU's 401(a) Plan.

 On average, pay low fees—and enjoy more transparency.

 By doing business with a single service provider, CU is helping participants save on both participant-paid administrative fees as well as investment fund management fees.
 Because administrative and fund fees are currently bundled, the university can't compute the exact savings for participants.
 However, the new administrative fee is a very low 7 basis points (0.07% of your balance) for the services being provided.

 The investments in the new lineup also have low and clearly stated expense ratios, which reflect CU's institutional buying power.
 If you are a participant in the 401(a) Plan with a $100,000 balance, your average total fees in the new lineup will be $300, compared to $470 with the current one—a savings of 35%.